• Skip to primary navigation

 Microphone Not Working in Microsoft Teams

-Open Microsoft Teams, click on your Profile Icon and select Settings in the Drop-down menu.
+2. Click on the Profile Icon and select Settings in the drop-down menu.

 Open Microsoft Teams Settings

-On Teams Settings screen, select the Devices tab in the left-pane.
-In the right-pane, use the drop-down to select your Microphone.
+3. On the “Settings” screen, select the Devices tab in the left-pane > In the right-pane, use the drop-down to select your Microphone.

 Select Microphone in Teams